 - 1. Developing an HIE sustainability plan. - 2.
 The HIE has migrated to a Best-in-Breed approach utilizing multiple technology vendors to provide HIE services.
 Platform upgrade has been completed and old platform has been decommissioned.
 All interfaces (CDC, IZ, ELR, CH) and data feeds (ADTs, ORUs, and CCDs) have been migrated.
 Information is accessed by providers through healtheHUB, a unified landing page and web-based query portal that integrates applications, services, and other health information exchange data sources on one platform.
-Core services are also being upgraded as indicated below: - Implement ADT alerting: use Audacious Inquiry's Encounter Notification Service to create data feeds for subscribing organizations based on their patient panels and work to integrate those alerts into the organization's EHR.

-- PROMPT Task View/Census View: this allows for review of notifications received and tracking of status of action required as a result of notifications to prioritize care coordination activities by subscribing organizations.
+Core services are also being upgraded as indicated below: - Implement ADT alerting: use Audacious Inquiry's Encounter Notification Service to create data feeds for subscribing organizations based on their patient panels and work to integrate those alerts into the organization's EHR. - PROMPT Task View/Census View: this allows for review of notifications received and tracking of status of action required as a result of notifications to prioritize care coordination activities by subscribing organizations.
 This service is live. - All Direct Secure Messaging users have been migrated to a more robust solution offered by Inpriva.
 This user base includes the state users.
 The number of users is 5000+ which is less than the 6500+ users previously reported.
 During our migration, we discovered a high number of user accounts that had been deactivated but were still being counted as users. - Ambra Image Exchange: connect the HIE with Ambra Image Gateway to allow for subscribing organizations to see images completed at other facilities.
-This service is live. - O HIE Integration of Social Determinants of Health (SDoH) and Community Engagement: The Health Information Exchange will leverage data received from participants that contains social determinants of health data and be able to display and share this information with HIE participants through the unified landing page. healtheConnect Alaska will engage the provider community around SDoH and will connect with a variety of stakeholders who collect SDoH data today to include: behavioral health providers, data sets from other Alaska projects already collecting data such as the Mat-Su Foundation, HIE participants' EHRs that are collecting SDoH data, and other community survey tools and systems collecting SDoH data.
-This project will also provide a connection to social service agencies to ensure that patients who indicate a social need will get services. - 2.
-HIE Onboarding Support will continue for: - Behavioral health providers, tribal providers, and partner tribal providersCorrections facilities - Medicaid providers that are not eligible for the PI Program - Alaska Trauma Registry AURORA System which will allow EMT/Emergency Responders to submit and receive data to the HIE.
-This project also provides for disaster response services to make patient data available in the event of a disaster. - 3.
-The environmental scan was completed and results were incorporated into the HIIP.
-The HIIP was submitted to the Department in August 2018 and a response to the report from the Department was included in the legislative update in Fall 2018.
-The Department continues to explore potential opportunities for IT support and implementation based on the recommendations in the HIIP. - 4.
-Medicaid Claims Data Feed project will occur after DHSS's MMIS has been evaluated to determine best method to share claims data. - 5.
-Integrate Alaska Psychiatric Institute's (AkPI) data into the HIE (on-boarding activity): using a pull methodology, the HIE will access the state's only inpatient psychiatric hospital's data on a nightly basis and store the raw CCD in a repository.
-When subscribing organizations make queries for their patients, those queries will be matched against the CCD repository and in compliance with the implemented consent policy, information will be shared using Audacious Inquiry's Unified Landing Page or through AkPI connections to EHRs.
+This service is live. - HIE Integration of Social Determinants of Health (SDoH) and Community Engagement: The Health Information Exchange will leverage data received from participants that contains social determinants of health data and be able to display and share this information with HIE participants through the unified landing page. healtheConnect Alaska will engage the provider community around SDoH and will connect with a variety of stakeholders who collect SDoH data today to include: behavioral health providers, data sets from other Alaska projects already collecting data such as the Mat-Su Foundation, HIE participants' EHRs that are collecting SDoH data, and other community survey tools and systems collecting SDoH data.
+This project will also provide a connection to social service agencies to ensure that patients who indicate a social need will get services. - 3.
+HIE Onboarding Support will continue for: - o Behavioral health providers, tribal providers, and partner tribal providers, and